jaymzcd/geoip-redirect/README.md

 will force the middleware to return the normal response when other sub-urls are accessed.

+For now if you want that "remember choice" checkbox to work you need to hook in a url to your conf:

+    # handle save target redirect cookie
+    (r'geoip/savetarget/', 'geoip.views.save_target'),

+This part also reliies on jQuery being present to do the POST submit via ajax.

 ### Ip Lookup Data source

 Database via: [maxmind](http://www.maxmind.com/app/geoip_country)